 This DIY Flower Arrangements post is sponsored by Fifty Flowers, however all opinions and ideas are entirely my own.

 I knew several months ago that I wanted to do my own flower arrangements for our wedding, and I didn’t go into it blindly.
 I knew it would be a lot of work, but I was trying to make our wedding as personal as possible.
+I knew there were certain things, like wedding photography New Orleans, that I wouldn’t be able to do myself but everything I could do, I wanted to do.
 I absolutely love flowers and gardening, and I take great pride in my flower garden.
 Our wedding was in early May, and I knew that very few of my own flowers would be blooming.
 I searched online to find a wholesale flower company that sold directly to consumers with two criteria in mind, price and variety.
 I knew that I wanted to use garden roses, hydrangeas, and peonies.
 Garden roses can be difficult to find, and thankfully Fifty Flowers has a wide variety of garden roses.
 Today I’m sharing how I made one of my short DIY flower arrangements with a few tips for selecting and prepping your flowers.
 I’ve also included a Fifty Flowers discount code exclusive to A Southern Mother readers at the bottom of this post.